 We approach our work with the children and youths we serve with a great sense of urgency of need as well as high regard for the possibilities for healing, growth and personal accomplishment intrinsic to all young people in the child welfare system.

 Loving and stable foster homes, energetic social workers, caring therapists and inspiring tutors--caring people are at the core of our work.
 Our objective is to give kids the relationships, services and support they need to reach their potential and succeed in their schools, communities and in the world of work.

-Our Young People Most of the kids in our care are teenagers and most come from Baltimore City or Washington, DC.
+Our Young People.
+Most of the foster kids in our care are teenagers and most come from Baltimore City.
 They range in age from around seven to twenty-one.
 Some are on their way to college but many of our high school-age kids come to us struggling to read and do math at a third-grade level.
 Few have had many successes in their lives.
 But we strive to change that.